edubruell/tidyllm/README.md

 ## Future Work

-- **Useful utility functions:** Utility functions like `count_tokens()` to estimate the cost of a message history and better functions to extract agent feedback
+- **Useful utility functions:** Utility functions like `estimate_tokens()` to estimate the cost of a message history and better functions to extract agent feedback
 - **Tool use and json-mode:** Add support for models ability to use tools and structured json-output to directly create R lists and objects
 - **Local models**: If possible support for local models via llama.cpp